Mutation of Property: Process, Documents & Importance

 Property Mutation vs. Property Registration

-For many, the land mutation and property registration might sound similar.
+For many, the mutation of the property and property registration might sound similar.
 But they serve two very different purposes.

 Let’s break it down: